 Assistance in Locating and Working With Defense Attorneys (How to retain an effective attorney and maintain a constructive working relationship)

 Expert Witness evaluation/testimony on variety of issues including capital punishment, prison conditions, executive clemency, prison gangs, prison sub-culture, corrections, etc.

 You may call the offices of James and Donna Leone Hamm (480) 966-8116 or send an e-mail to arrange for a consulting appointment.
 No walk-ins are permitted at our office.
 Most of the above services are fee-based services.
-All in-office consultations are billed at a rate of $150/hour.
+Depending upon the subject matter of the consultation, we will quote you an hourly fee for consulting services.
 We do not accept credit cards or Paypal; we only accept personal checks, cashier's checks, money orders or cash.
 Fees are calculated based upon our education, experience, training, time spent reading and reviewing materials, research, development of mitigation issues or alternative PSI reports, as well as for expert witness preparation and testimony.
-Some advocacy for medical care, via emails sent to various DOC or medical provider administrators, is performed without charge.

 See a copy of PHOENIX MAGAZINE, November 2006 issue, in the advertising section for an example of the work we perform for attorneys!